Code-of-The-Forbidden-One/Nimbus-UI/meta/ARCHITECTURE.md

 ## Why use nimbus-core?

 - Reduces Code Duplication – Core logic is implemented once and reused across all frameworks.
-- Ensures Consistency – Changes in nimbus-core apply automatically across nimbus-react, nimbus-preact, and nimbus-react-native.
+- Ensures Consistency – Changes in nimbus-core apply automatically across nimbus-core, nimbus-preact, and nimbus-react-native.
 - Easier Maintenance – Fixes and updates in one place benefit all consumers.

 ## How it Works